kthcloud/docs/README.md

 # 📖 kthcloud/docs <img src=https://github.com/tillitis/dev-tillitis/actions/workflows/deploy.yaml/badge.svg >

 This repository contains all the code and content for kthcloud's documentation.
-It uses [Hugo](https://gohugo.io/), and this repository is inspired by [dev-tillitis](https://github.com/tillitis/dev-tillitis).
+It is inspired by [dev-tillitis](https://github.com/tillitis/dev-tillitis)and uses [Hugo](https://gohugo.io/).

 The documenation is automatically built on every push, and it deployed to [https://docs.cloud.cbh.kth.se](https://docs.cloud.cbh.kth.se).